piotrkosytorz/software-architecture/Series1.md

 1. Purify the code by removing comments and empty lines and trimming every line.
 1. For all files create a list of blocks of 6 consecutive lines and save the line numbers and file locations where they start.
 1. Merge all those files into one big list
-1. Create a list of clone candidates woth the following method: `cloneCandidates = distribution(blob.content - dup(blob.content));`, which means: show the distribution of blocks that are duplicated.
+1. Create a list of clone candidates with the following method: `cloneCandidates = distribution(blob.content - dup(blob.content));`, which means: show the distribution of blocks that are duplicated.
 The number of occurences of certain block in this operation will be equal to numbers of copies of a certain block.
 1. In extracted list of blocks, merge all blocks that start on consecutive lines of the same file (to achieve the biggest possible chunks of duplicated code).
 1. Finally we sum up the number of lines of the extracted chunks.